-On the 18th of November 2015, reacting to the tragic events in Paris of 13 November, the European Commission rushed a proposal to review the Firearms Directive.
+On 18 November 2015, reacting to the tragic events in Paris of 13 November, the European Commission rushed a proposal to review the Firearms Directive.
 FACE supports the European Commission’s initiatives in the fight against terrorism and illegal practices but questions how the Commission’s proposal to further restrict the lawful possession of firearms by hunters and sports shooters would prevent terrorists from committing atrocities.

 FACE subscribes to several elements in the Commission proposal, including improvement of the traceability of firearms, deactivation standards and better exchange of information between Member States, which are necessary to duly protect EU citizens.
 However, FACE rejects that measures making it more difficult for hunters and sport shooters to acquire legal firearms in the European Union will prevent criminals and terrorists from obtaining illegal weapons and committing atrocities.